vipinbihari/mdx_editor/PRD.md

 ### Image Replacement
 1. User identifies an image to replace
 2. User can click on the image to zoom and inspect details
+3. User has multiple replacement options:
-3. User drags and drops a new image or selects from file browser
+   - Drag and drop a new image
+   - Import from URL
+   - Generate with AI and extract from conversation
+4. Multiple images can have their action containers open simultaneously (independent state)
-4. Application replaces the image file in the repository
+5. Application replaces the image file in the repository
+6. Only the modified image refreshes automatically - no flickering of other images
-5. Application updates image references if needed
+7. Application updates image references if needed

 ### Image Prompt Generation
 1. User edits a post in the editor